tylerobara/excalidraw-persist/README.md

    git clone https://github.com/ozencb/excalidraw-persist.git
    cd excalidraw-persist
    ```
 2. Start the containers:
    ```bash
    docker-compose up -d
    ```
 3. Access the application at `http://localhost` (or your server's IP/domain)

+or run

+1. `docker run -p 80:80 -p 4000:4000 ghcr.io/ozencb/excalidraw-persist:latest`
+2. Access the application at `http://localhost` (or your server's IP/domain)

 #### Using npm Scripts